Joto Kando Kolkatatei: Controversy

 Initially the film was scheduled to release in Durga Puja 2024.
 But producer Firdausal Hasan delayed the release owing to Abir's contract issues.
 Per reports, Abir had signed a contract with Windows Production, according to which, for three consecutive Durga Pujas (2023-2025) Abir won't be able to work in any other film as a lead that would be released during the Durga Puja.
 The director put allegations that despite the shooting was completed, Abir didn't complete his dubbing.
 As a result, they had to delay their film.

-At a press conference on 1 September 2025, the director said "When Abir signed this film, he didn't mention about any such contracts he had with any other production house.
-This was scheduled to release last year.
-But we delayed this upon his request.
-This year it's the same thing.
-A film can't be delayed again and again.
-So the producer has decided to release the film this year."
 Producer asked at the press conference "Will I beg to Abir for promotions?
 Both Raktabeej 2 and Joto Kando Kolkatatei are films of completely different genres.
 People can choose the film which they love.
 So why are they suffering from insecurity?
 Mamata Banerjee has done something so that every Bengali film gets a prime time slot but even after that Abir will not be present at the promotions?"

 Abir said "Since it is my film and I am personally attached with this film, I requested the producer to not release it in the Pujas.
 I will feel bad if my audience gets divided.
 It was known from last year that Raktabeej 2 will release in this year Puja.
 But how would I know that JKK will also be released at the same time?
 I have come to know, that the release of Bohurupi in 2024 has also become a part of the conversation.
 I got to know from their interview that I had requested them to not release this film in 2024 since Bohurupi was being released!
 Was JKK even ready to be released last year?
 I completed its dubbing in 2025 only.
 I asked them to sit in a discussion to decide the release date.
 I hadn't hid anything.
 On 10th July, I told the producer that I am bound in contract.
 Please don't release this in the Pujas, I won't be able to participate in the promotions.
 I just have one question - Why is the 2024 release even coming to the scenario here?
 Was the film even ready to be released at that time?
 I came here for dubbing last Saturday - Would I have come if I didn't had any attachment with the film?"